vacp2p/rfc/specs/waku/v2/waku-message.md

 The `payload` field SHOULD contain whatever payload is being sent.
 See section below on payload encryption.

-The `contentTopic` field SHOULD be filled out to allow for content-based filtering, the field MUST be 4 bytes long.
+The `contentTopic` field SHOULD be filled out to allow for content-based filtering.
 See [Waku Filter spec](waku-filter.md) for details.

 The `version` field MAY be filled out to allow for various types of payload encryption.
 Omitting it means the version is 0.